Jmcleodfoss/simple-rest-tester/README.md

 		"headers": /* An object providing any HTTP headers, e.g. "accept": "application/json" or "Content-Type": "application/json" */
 		}
 	}

+	"prerequisites": [] /* An array of testnames for tests that have to be perfomed before this test, for cases where there are dependencies that are not in the form of returned values */
 }
 ```
 *   The value of `description` is passed to the Mocha`describe` function.